Allegheny Mountains

-The Alleghenies comprise the rugged western-central portion of the Appalachians.
-They rise to 4,862 ft in northeastern West Virginia.
+The Alleghenies comprise a rugged central portion of the Appalachians, rising to 4,862 ft at Spruce Mountain in Pendleton County, West Virginia.
 In the east, they are dominated by a high, steep escarpment known as the Allegheny Front.
-In the west, they slope down into the closely associated Allegheny Plateau, which extends into Ohio and Kentucky.
-The principal settlements of the Alleghenies are Altoona, State College, and Johnstown, Pennsylvania; and Cumberland, Maryland.
+In the west, they slope down into the closely associated Allegheny Plateau, which extends into portions of Ohio, Kentucky, and Upstate New York.
+The mountains consist primarily of sandstone and quartzite, the latter of which is extremely resistant to weathering and has allowed the range to maintain much of its height for millions of years.
+Technically belonging to the Appalachian Plateau province rather than geologically being a "true" mountain range, they have nevertheless been dissected by various watercourses.